Scorpion197/Stanford-Machine-Learning-Python/README.md

 Here are the implementation of some Machine Learning algorithms with python and numpy only.
 (Without any other third party libraries)

 # Algorithms
-The following algorithms will be implemented
+The following algorithms will be implemented:

 ✔ Linear Regression with one feature.